-The new deal will see the Accra born Ghanaian international at the King Power Stadium through to 2022.
+The Ghanaian international will be at the King Power Stadium until 2022.

 Leicester defender Daniel Amartey has been handed a three-and-a-half year extension with the club, a deal which will keep him at the King Power Stadium until the summer of 2022.

 The 23-year-old Ghana international joined the Foxes on a four-year-deal from FC Copenhagen for £6m in January 2016.

 'I am very happy to sign this contract at Leicester City,' Amartey told the club’s TV.